Looking for Business Intelligence for solutions Microsoft Dynamics 365 - Finance and Operations?

 There are many situations when the information that is required is better surfaced as an ERP report.
-For instance, your standard Dynamics ERP reporting from Dynamics NAV and Dynamics AX shows the standard day to day transactional information.
+For instance, your standard Dynamics ERP reporting from Dynamics NAV and Dynamics AX shows the standard day-to-day transactional information.
 Even when you combine that with Microsoft Power BI (which is included in Dynamics 365), although you have a lot of new reports, the information provided is still operational.
 That may be all that is required.

 A common example is where a customer is using Microsoft Dynamics AX alongside a management reporter – their challenge is the need to consolidate information as well as report by different sectors, for example, line of business or departments across different currencies.
-Their widely adopted reporting tools were formatted to produce only a standard set of reports which inhibited real visibility of their business.
-So, they spent 2 weeks of every month importing the data into an excel spreadsheet and manipulating that to arrive at the information and actionable insight they needed.
+Their widely adopted reporting tools were formatted to produce only a standard set of reports which inhibited the real visibility of their business.
+So, they spent 2 weeks every month importing the data into an Excel spreadsheet and manipulating that to arrive at the information and actionable insight they needed.

 Now, using the Precision Point data warehouse that same customer (who built the replacement reports in just 2 hours), simply needs to press “refresh” to get the depth of visibility required.
 Fundamentally any ERP has a data flow – once a transaction is posted and stamped into the appropriate ledger it is summarised and key details are stripped out.
 The Precision Point data warehouse joins back the detailed data which gives a more holistic view of information.

-Business Intelligence draws an entirely new distinction or interpretation of information, when combined with a data warehouse as it pools the data from multiple sources, from structured to unstructured data.
-This then allows for the discovery of trends and patterns, as it enables you to view this years’ numbers versus last year and re-present that data in the most appropriate way for the business.
+Business Intelligence draws an entirely new distinction or interpretation of information when combined with a data warehouse as it pools the data from multiple sources, from structured to unstructured data.
+This then allows for the discovery of trends and patterns, as it enables you to view this year’s numbers versus last year and re-present that data in the most appropriate way for the business.

-You don’t make far reaching business decisions based on what happened an hour ago in one part of the business without looking first at the bigger picture.
+You don’t make far-reaching business decisions based on what happened an hour ago in one part of the business without looking first at the bigger picture.

-The push of data into a Business Intelligence dashboard is a better way for the busy decision-maker to home in quickly to areas of indifferent performance that can be improved.
+The push of data into a Business Intelligence dashboard is a better way for the busy decision-maker to home quickly to areas of indifferent performance that can be improved.
 Business Intelligence gives you not just the report, but the tools to drill down, open and analyse what is truly going on in the business.

-In summary, Business Intelligence solutions strategically link various inter-departmental components and provide a high-level picture of enterprise performance whereas operational reporting solutions offer a detailed look at particular element of the business and the transactional data.
+In summary, Business Intelligence solutions strategically link various inter-departmental components and provide a high-level picture of enterprise performance whereas operational reporting solutions offer a detailed look at particular elements of the business and the transactional data.
 Operational reporting allows business users to complete their everyday tasks easily and efficiently, whereas business intelligence solutions help organizations improve their business performance over time.